wpsharks/html-compressor/README.md

    - **NOTE:** An attempt is made to fetch remote resources (e.g., externally hosted resources) or `@import` rules.
 Any remote resources are simply added to the single CSS file to eliminate any possibility of more than one HTTP connection being required to load the consolidated CSS.
 The HTML Compressor is also capable of resolving file paths and `url()` references to the proper location during this process.

    - **NOTE:** The HTML Compressor avoids cascading conflicts by intelligently skipping over any exclusions that you define and/or anything that is impossible to consolidate.
 In some cases 10 files might become 1; in other cases 10 files might become 2 or 3.
-This could vary from site to site; or from page-to-page even.
-If 1 file is possible, that's what you'll get; otherwise you will get whatever compression is possible.
+This could vary from site to site—or from page-to-page even.
+If 1 file is possible, that's what you'll get.
+Otherwise, you will get whatever compression is possible.

    - **NOTE:** Under no circumstance will the HTML Compression alter the loading order of the underlying CSS resources.
 Even when files are combined in multiple sets (or certain exclusions are skipped over), the loading order is always preserved so that CSS conflicts are not introduced by this process.